SamBoerlijst/aparts/README.md

 ## Functionality
 - build a set of keywords by a query representative of the field of research
-- download missing pdf files using sci-hub
 - tag all pdf files within a folder irrespective of folder structure using 7 NLP algorithms
 - return the keywords to a .bib file for use in reference managers
 - returns .md summaries per author, article and journal for use in markdown knowledge bases.

+#### additional functionality
+- pdf to txt conversion
+- bib to csv conversion
+- download missing pdf files using sci-hub

 ## Use cases
 - Optimizing queries for scientific reviews